समय के समक्ष

 While contemplating this teaching, I thought about how “the story of time” encompasses every single thing that has happened, is happening, and will ever happen.
 Every act, no matter how small, forms part of this narrative.
-I remembered how Shri Baba Muktananda ji spoke about how everything in the universe is part of the divine play of consciousness.
+I remembered how Baba Muktananda ji spoke about how everything in the universe is part of the divine play of Consciousness.
 I must play my own part in this story to the best of my ability.

 Ohio, United States